sardus1970/JR_BLE_Gamepad/README.md

 - gamepad refresh rate & axis resolution adjustable on the transmitter
 - 50 nanoseconds, or 14 bit, pulse-width sampling resolution
 - 30mA average current draw @ 8V using a step-down regulator, 70mA with a linear regulator
-- wide range of PPM input signal voltages (1V to15V)
+- wide range of PPM input signal voltages (1V to 15V)
 - signal noise estimation for differentiating between noise and user input
 - compatible with Mac OS, Android and Windows